chen-lin/lawic/README.md

 1. Basu, B. (2018).
 [On the existence of two-dimensional irrotational water waves over finite depth with uniform current](https://doi.org/10.1080/00036811.2017.1376321). _Applicable Analysis_, 97(14), 2523-2532.

 ### License

+This software is made public for research use only.
+It may be modified and redistributed under the terms of the GNU General Public License.

 ### Authors
 Dr. [Lin Chen](https://chen-lin.github.io) <br/>